nagypet/spvitamin/README.md

 - Breaking change: backend URLs changed: /admin => /api/spvitamin/admin; /authenticate => /api/spvitamin/authenticate; keystore => /api/spvitamin/keystore; truststore => /api/spvitamin/truststore.
 Only the 5.0 version of AdminGUI is compatible with that version.
 Please upgrade also the AdminGUI when using this version.
 - New properties: admin.keystore-admin-enabled, admin.copyright
 - AdminGUI Swagger and api-docs links are shown correctly when swagger and api-docs URLs are customized with keys `springfox.documentation.swagger-ui.base-url` and `springfox.documentation.swagger.v2.path`.
+- AdminGUI project moved into spvitamin.
+The compiled frontend must be copied into spvitamin-spring-admin\src\main\resources\public\admin-gui.
+Please remove any local copies of the AdminGUI and use this setup:

 ### 1.8.0-RELEASE 2022-12-30